 In honor or horror of Halloween.
 This blog is about spiders.
 Want a creepy scare?
 See video.
 Actually I like spiders as long as they are outside of my home.
-I try to respect all life but some lives are just not wanted in my home.
-I also have two cats who eat them!
+I try to respect all life but some lives are just not wanted in my abode.
+I also have two cats who eat the little ones!
 Yuck.
 This is an article I wrote for Candid slice about some very interesting and some very creepy ones.
 These photos are all mine.

 Yellow and black garden or writing spider

 What would Halloween be without a creepy strange spider picture or two?
 Over the last five years I have photographed a couple of peculiar spiders who can bring a shiver to some people.
 Actually their webs may be the scariest part!